robertdebock/learn-terraform/ADVANCED/2-cicd-for-modules.md

 ## Explanation

-Testing help you to keep your modules in a good state and makes it easier to contribute.
+Testing helps you to keep your modules in a good state and makes it easier to contribute.

 - [ ] A discussion before we begin: "What can we test of a Terraform module?" ([Possible-answers](2-cicd-for-modules-test.md))